auth0/docs/articles/protocols/saml/samlsso-auth0-to-auth0.md

 After pressing the **"SAVE"** button, A window will appear with a red **"CONTINUE"** button.
 (You might have to scroll up to see it)

-Click on the **"CONTINUE"** button.
+Copy and save the URL below the **"CONTINUE"** button, and then click on the **"CONTINUE"** button.

-In the window that appears, metadata about this SAML provider (tenant 1) is displayed.
+In the window that appears, metadata about this SAML provider (tenant 1) should be displayed.
+If you are not logged into the Auth0 documentation site, generic SAML provider configuration data will be displayed.
+Click "Login" in the top right corner of the page, log in with your Auth0 management dashboard credentials, and then go to the URL you saved in the previous step.

 You will need to collect two pieces of information about this Auth0 tenant (the service provider) that you will then paste into the other Auth0 tenant you set up (the identity provider).

 ![](/media/articles/saml/samlsso-auth0-to-auth0/samlsso-auth0-08.jpg)

 First, look for the second bullet in the list of information that tells you the **"Entity ID"**.
 It will be of the form __urn:auth0:${account.tenant}:YOUR_CONNECTION_NAME__.

 Copy and save this entire Entity ID field from "urn" all the way to the end of the connection name.
+You will need to replace **YOUR_CONNECTION_NAME** with the name of the connection you created previously ('SAML-Auth0-IDP' in the example above).

 In that same window, near the bottom, there is a line that says, _"You can access the metadata for your connection in Auth0 here:"_.

 Copy the URL below that line into your browser address bar.
+Again, you will need to replace **YOUR_CONNECTION_NAME** with the name of the connection you created previously ('SAML-Auth0-IDP' in the example above).

-In general, you can access the metadata for a SAML connection in Auth0 here: `https://${account.namespace}/samlp/metadata?connection=YOUR_CONNECTION_NAME`.
+In general, you can access the metadata for a given SAML connection in Auth0 here: `https://${account.namespace}/samlp/metadata?connection=YOUR_CONNECTION_NAME`.

-Once you go to that metadata URL, it will display the metadata for the Auth0 tenant 1 (service provider side of the federation.
+Once you go to that metadata URL, it will display the metadata (or prompt you to save the metadata file) for the this connection in tenant 1 (service provider side of the federation).
 It will look something like the following with your tenant name in place of the 'xxxxx':

 ![](/media/articles/saml/samlsso-auth0-to-auth0/samlsso-auth0-09.jpg)